8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 If you’re now wondering whether you should hire a Marketing Director, CMO, CRO or CGO, you have to look at the logical approach to this question.
 By replacing one with another, you are probably going to be jumping out of the ‘frying-pan-into-the-fire’ as they will still be left to their own devices and will be expected to tell the Board of Directors what they intend to do.

-If you chose one, the Board will probably let them do as they please (depending on the new hire's ability to present, and their apparent confidence) as the Board are not marketing experts.
+If you do hire one, the Board will probably let them do as they please (depending on the new hire's ability to present, and their apparent confidence) as the Board are not marketing experts.

 If the Board don’t know 'marketing' or they allow this person to attempt to ‘up-the-ante’ to get more leads, it will end in tears because of a lack of structure.
-It will be another case of attempting to digitize the equivalent of ‘dialling for dollars’ i.e. cold-calling and it will fail as a means of obtaining email leads to support achieving the ever-elusive KPI.
+By the way, upping the 'ante' means having a plan to increase your turnover per person per annum!
+If not, it will be another case of attempting to digitise the equivalent of ‘dialling for dollars’ i.e. cold-calling and it will fail as a means of obtaining email leads to support achieving the ever-elusive KPI.

 There has to be a senior level agreement as to the expectation of this individual and for the direction of marketing.
 There also has to be agreement that you have done everything you can to exploit the abilities of existing human resources before entering in to a costly agreement for a new C-Suite player who will be expecting a sizeable six-figure salary and bonus, even if they don’t hit YOUR targets.

-Stage 1: Hire a Marketing Consultant first to prepare the way
+Stage 1: Hire a Sales & Marketing Consultant first to prepare the way

-My recommendation is to hire an entrepreneurial Marketing Consultant (you have to decide what constitutes ‘entrepreneurial) to work with the incumbent marketing leader and ensure everything that can be done is done before any major human resources or internal structures are changed.
+My recommendation is to hire an entrepreneurial Sales & Marketing Consultant (you have to decide what constitutes as ‘entrepreneurial') to work with the incumbent marketing leader and ensure everything that can be done is done before any major human resources or internal structures are changed.

-You might be interested in looking at our sX Consulting Services page.
+You might be interested in looking at our B2B Digital Sales & Marketing Consultant page.
 You might be thinking, well, he would say that.
-My response is that I have invested my 10,000 hours reviewing and researching this failing approach to generating new business, I've also sold milions of pounds of technology in a direct sales capacity and attracted millions online for other businesses through digital marketing, so I am absolutely clear what you need to do and why.
+My response is that I have invested my 10,000 hours reviewing and researching this failing approach to generating new business, I've also sold millions of pounds of technology in a direct sales capacity and attracted millions online for other businesses through digital marketing, so I am absolutely clear what you need to do and why.

 Top Ten B2B Marketing Consultant Activities